asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 done()  # Without this, the Turtle window may immediately close before you can see the picture.
 ```

 Save the file after entering the code.
 Then run the program.
-(In IDLE, you can press F5 or click the Run > Run Module menu item.
-In Visual Studio Code, click the Run > Run Without Debugging menu item.
+(If you are using IDLE for your code editor, you can press F5 or click the **Run > Run Module**) menu item.
+In Visual Studio Code, click the **Run > Run Without Debugging** menu item.
 In other editors, the steps to run a program may be different.)

 When you run this program, a new window (which we will call the *Turtle window*) will appear with the following drawing: